akashacms/epub-guide/documents/1-introduction.html.md

 Using a Word Processor to write electronic books is not a "one size fits all" solution.

 AkashaEPUB is an open source system for publishing books in the EPUB3 format.
 Authors write their content using Markdown or HTML (more formats to be added in the future) using a simple text editor.
 A simple YAML data object describes the book metadata, and other information is automatically gathered from the document and asset files.
 Content is processed using a jQuery-based HTML processing engine, allowing you to invent custom tags for any use.
-A simple Grunt-based build process drives a Node.js based toolchain to produce an EPUB3 file, which passes muster with epubcheck.
+A simple build process drives a Node.js based toolchain to produce an EPUB3 file.
+The resulting file passes muster with `epubcheck`, the gold standard in verifying EPUB3 conformance.

 In other words, AkashaEPUB has a lightweight process, that's open and flexible, while giving the author the power to produce proper EPUB3 files with precise control over the book metadata.

-AkashaEPUB is an AkashaCMS plugin, and AkashaCMS in turn is a general "content management system" for building static HTML websites.
+AkashaEPUB (https://akashacms.com/epubtools/toc.html) is an AkashaCMS plugin, and AkashaCMS (https://akashacms.com) in turn is a general "content management system" for building static HTML websites.
 In some circles that makes AkashaCMS a static site generator.
 Essentially AkashaEPUB tricks AkashaCMS into producing the XHTML files and XML metadata required for EPUB3 format ebooks.

 EPUB is a widely used electronic book publishing format designed by the International Digital Publishing Forum.
 There is a large and growing ecosystem of reading devices and software to consume EPUB files.
 Further, it allows you to publish books through electronic book markets like the Google Play Store, and Apple's iBook store.
 Amazon's Kindle marketplace can accept EPUB files by using the KindleGen program to convert EPUBS to its own MOBI format.